-Making the decision to select new software for implementation in your organization shouldn’t be done lightly.
-While it’s easy to get excited about the potential outcome new software could bring, selecting software systems without the proper planning, and a defined process for evaluating and selecting a system, can lead to oversights and bad investments.
+Making the decision to select new software for implementation in your organization is no simple feat.
+While it’s easy to get excited about the potential outcome new software could bring, selecting software systems without the proper planning, and a defined process for evaluating and selecting a system can lead to oversights and bad investments.

-As a leading software vendor and an experienced consultancy group, we’ve been involved in many software selection processes with and for our clients.
-Over the years we’ve become familiar with some of the common pitfalls that arise when bringing in new software, and we’ve been working hard to develop best practices for such an exercise.
+As a leading software vendor of collaborative content management tools with an experienced consulting division, we’ve been involved in many software selection processes with and for our clients.
+Over the years we’ve become familiar with some of the common pitfalls that arise when bringing in new software, and we’ve been working hard to develop best practices for these vendor assessment projects.

-In the next article, and the articles that follow, we will be outlining some key steps and important advice for when you look to acquire new software applications at your organization.Prior to even looking at available software options, make sure you thoroughly define your needs and what the application you select should do for you.
-Life Sciences organizations for the most part are process-driven.
-They receive vast amounts of information and content on a daily basis, and are responsible for complex business processes that not only have ethical considerations, but also regulatory requirements.
-It’s true technology will facilitate the way your organization manages these processes, but a successful software implementation will not only make this work easier, but more streamlined and ultimately more effective.
+Its true technology will facilitate the way your organization manages these processes, but a successful software implementation will not only make this work easier but more streamlined and ultimately more effective.
 It is important to remember that a new system that doesn’t take into account your processes and needs will only make running your organization and managing these processes more difficult.
 This is where defining your requirements begins.